 Diabetic neuropathy occurs when nerves sustain damage as a result of complications from diabetes.
 Unfortunately, neuropathy is one of the most common conditions associated with diabetes — it is thought that up to 70% of diabetic patients will develop some form of neuropathy during their life.

 While some cases of neuropathy are relatively minor and may only be uncomfortable or inconvenient, other cases can quickly become dangerous.
-So, that may leave you wondering, “Is diabetic peripheral neuropathy reversible?” and “What can I do to manage diabetic neuropathy pain?”
+So, that may leave you wondering, “Is diabetic neuropathy reversible?” and “What can I do to manage diabetic neuropathy pain?”